 What is time freedom?

 Time freedom is about spending your time doing what you really love doing with the clients and people who mean the most to you.
 It is about being intentional about where to invest your time and focusing your time on the activities that create the biggest impact and bring you the most satisfaction.
 Having time freedom is about having the ability to live a full life and have the time to pursue other interests outside of work.

 But achieving time freedom can be tough.
-Rather than having the time freedom they dreamt about, many people are working longer and longer hours, doing activities that neither excites them or motivates.
+Rather than having the time freedom you may have dreamt about, you may be working longer and longer hours, and doing activities that neither excites you or motivates you.

 Having time freedom means you feel confident about where you’re spending you’re time, as you’ve deliberately chosen to spend your time on what matters most and gives you the most joy and satisfaction.

 How to achieve time freedom